Step-by-step Guide for Creating Your Interior Design Student Portfolio (+10 Examples)

 - You start with a portfolio cover or homepage (depending on your format),

-- continue with some sort of CV or introduction,
+- continue with a resume or an introduction,

 - then you introduce your project (with a title page or thumbnail image),